mBurse Blog

 FAVR car allowance vs. standard car allowance

 These circumstances guarantee that the allowance amount will not be fair to everyone.
-The employer may also be liable to lawsuits in states like California that require full reimbursement of employee business expenses through indemnification labor codes.
+The employer may also be liable to lawsuits in states like California that require full reimbursement of employee business expenses.
+A FAVR allowance, however, is non-taxable and adjusts based on both employee mileage amounts and localized cost differences.

-FAVR allowance vs. mileage reimbursement
+FAVR reimbursement vs. mileage reimbursement

 A typical cents-per-mile reimbursement pays a standard rate to employees experiencing different costs.
-The payments are tax free as long as the mileage rate does not exceed the standard business rate published by the IRS (67 cents per mile in 2024).
+The payments are tax free as long as the mileage rate does not exceed the standard business rate published by the IRS (70 cents per mile in 2025).

 But the standard rate applied to different employee costs creates problems.
 Employees who drive a lot will receive a large payment, possibly more than they need.
-Employees who drive less may find themselves under-reimbursed, since fixed costs like insurance, depreciation, and taxes/fees remain relatively unaffected by miles driven.
+Employees who drive less may be under-reimbursed since fixed costs remain regardless of mileage.
+By separating fixed and variable costs for each zip code, FAVR solves these problems.

-FAVR allowances vs. state labor codes
+FAVR programs and state labor laws

-What other FAVR guidelines should I know?
+What other IRS FAVR guidelines are there?

-The IRS has issued a set of requirements that define FAVR and delineate it as a non-taxable, or accountable, auto reimbursement plan.
+The IRS has issued a set of FAVR allowance rules.
+These rules keep FAVR a non-taxable or accountable auto reimbursement plan.
 The vast majority of the rules are based on data modeling.
-Some of the better-known rules govern:

 • Vehicle value